ai-systems/Probe-Ably/docsrc/index.rst

 Probe-Ably |parrot|
 =======================================================================================================================

-Probe-Ably is a tool designed for PyTorch to support researchers in the implementation of probes for neural representations in a flexible and extensible way.
+Probe-Ably is a framework designed for PyTorch to support researchers in the implementation of probes for neural representations in a flexible and extensible way.

-The core facility provided by Probe-Ably is the encapsulation of the experimental probings pipeline.
-Specifically, Probe-Ably provides a complete implementation of the core tasks necessary for probings neural representations, starting from the configuration and training of heterogeneous probe models, to the calculation and visualization of metrics for the evaluation.
+The core facility provided by Probe-Ably is the encapsulation of the end-to-end experimental probing pipeline.
+Specifically, Probe-Ably provides a complete implementation of the core tasks necessary for probing neural representations, starting from the configuration and training of heterogeneous probe models, to the calculation and visualization of metrics for the evaluation.

-The probing pipeline and the core tasks operate on a set of abstract classes, making the whole framework agnostic to the specific representations, auxiliary task, probe models, and metrics used in the concrete experiments.
+The probing pipeline and the core tasks operate on a set of abstract classes, making the whole framework agnostic to the specific representation, auxiliary task, probe model, and metrics used in the concrete experiments.

 Architectural Design
 ^^^^^^^^^^^^^^^^^^^^